Hospitals & Asylums

 By Anthony J. Sanders

 This second edition full-length medical textbook is currently the only downloadable online version available to teach this art to those who desire to learn it, without fee and written covenant, in order to use remedies for the benefit of the ill and keep them from harm and injustice pursuant to the Hippocratic Oath.
 To end the COVID-19 and influenza pandemics eucalyptus and lavender soap is needed in public restrooms so people can treat allergic rhinitis from coronavirus exposure.
 After being closed in 2020 swimming pools have been approved by the Center for Disease Control (CDC).
 The Food and Drug Administration Coronavirus Product Advisory Committee must rule hydrocortisone, eucalyptus, lavender or peppermint help vaccines cure coronavirus.
 Mentholyptus is the frontline treatment for both coronavirus and influenza, with a little nose washing.
 Coronavirus is the only cold with a cure.
 Vaccine monographs and public health advisories are unconstitutionally vague regarding the allergic rhinitis leading to severe acute respiratory syndrome (SARS) of coronavirus and instead overemphasize the wet cough, fever and fatigue of influenza, the vaccine for which is notoriously ineffective.
 Combination tests test positive for “coronavirus” whether coronavirus or influenza.
 It is true – eucalyptus or lavender cure both coronavirus and influenza.
 The two shot COVID-19 vaccines may reduce severe infection and death but are only an estimated 30% effective at reducing the contagious state of coronavirus allergic rhinitis and the must continue to treat their Pinocchio nose.
 Put away the dusty air filters that should not have been prescribed by public health authorities.
 Menthol cigarettes cure coronavirus, but are ill-advised for influenza.
 To ensure a coronavirus free release from intensive care unit (ICU) and return to school - eucalyptus essential oil scented humidifiers (diffusers) are wanted.
 Topical hydrocortisone treats coronavirus, carcinogenic aspergillosis and many inflammatory conditions.
 Pneumovax 23 is recommended for working age adults to prevent pneumococcal infection of heart, lung and brain damage, otherwise ampicillin is indicated for Azithromycin resistance.
 Co-occurring Streptococcus and Staphylococcus cause excruciating toxic shock syndrome.
-Epsom salt bath, saline or chlorine swim treats methicillin resistant Staphylococcus aureus (MRSA).
-Hawthorn, the supreme herb for the heart, is needed to eliminate sterile Staph lesions on the heart.
-Onions, garlic and Gingko giloba may help eliminate sterile Staph lesions from the pancreas of pre-diabetics.
-Metronidazole treats antibiotic resistant Clostridium difficile and Helicobacter pylori.
+Epsom salt bath, saline or chlorine swim, doxycycline or clindamycin for pregnant women and children, treats methicillin resistant Staphylococcus aureus (MRSA).
+Hawthorn, the supreme herb for the heart, may eliminate sterile Staph lesions on the heart.
+Onions, garlic and Gingko giloba help stimulate insulin production in diabetics.
+Metronidazole, not for use during the first trimester of pregnancy, treats antibiotic resistant Clostridium difficile and Helicobacter pylori.
 Stonebreaker (Chanca Piedra) cures urinary and gallstones.

 The skin is the largest organ.
 No one calls insect bites or chickenpox tumors, but by strict medical definition they are.
 About 15 million people in the United States have some form of eczema, including 10 to 20 percent of babies.
 In about half of these babies, the condition will largely clear up between the ages of 5 and 15.
 Acne vulgaris is a very common skin condition; it is treated by washing with water and Dial soap, Benzoyl peroxide, resorcinol, Retin-A or Accutane for severely scarring cases, for infection topical clindamycin or erythromycin ointment or oral doxycycline.
 This condition usually appears during infancy.
 About 5 percent of the U.S. population has foot infections, including athlete's foot, other fungal infections and warts every year.
 Psoriasis affects more than 7 million Americans, about 2.6 percent of the population, it is usually treated with corticosteroids such as hydrocortisone creme.
 About 1 to 2 percent of the world's population, 40 to 50 million people, suffer from vitiligo, 2 to 5 million in the U.S. About 1.5 million Americans have a form of lupus.
 Lupus is much more prevalent among people of color, and 90 percent of cases occur in women.
 Systemic lupus usually develops between ages 15 and 45.
 Keratosis are pre-cancerous skin lesions mostly found in people over 40 when the skin begins to dry out and becomes sun sensitive, requiring moisturizer, sunscreen, avoidance of the sun between noon and 3 pm, best treated with the topical antineoplastic exfoliator 5-fluourouracil (5-FU).
 The three kinds of malignant skin cancer are squamous cell carcinoma, basal cell carcinoma and malignant melanoma, which has lethal metastatic potential, are best treated by avoiding sunlight and wide surgical excision.
 Most skin cancer is non-melanoma cancer, such as basal or squamous cell carcinoma.
 More than 1 million of these cases are diagnosed every year.
 About 54,000 melanomas are diagnosed every year, causing 7,500 deaths.
 About 2,000 die from non-melanoma skin cancer.
 Skin cancer is the most common cancer.